Home / Attack on the Iron Coast / Andrew Keir

 - Possible

-A wristwatch has long been attributed to Franklin, and the attribution is specifically an Omega.
-The trouble is that the only basis for it is a single uncited entry on a film-watch catalogue, with no model named and no still offered, so it cannot be treated as documented.
-The brand is at least plausible on its own terms, because Omega was the largest single supplier of wristwatches to the British Ministry of Defence in the Second World War and one of the so-called Dirty Dozen makers of the W.W.W. military watch, which is exactly the kind of timepiece a 1942 RN officer might wear.
+An Omega has long been attached to Franklin, and the brand is at least plausible on its own terms: Omega was the single largest supplier of wristwatches to the British Ministry of Defence in the Second World War and one of the Dirty Dozen makers of the W.W.W. military watch, exactly the kind of timepiece a 1942 RN officer might wear.
 Plausible is not proven.
-The one frame the film leaves us of the character has both his hands wrapped around a pair of binoculars at chest height, his cuffs out of shot, so the camera never gives up his wrist.
-Until a frame does, the watch stays a catalogue rumor and the identification stays a possibility.
+The one frame the film gives of the character has both hands wrapped around binoculars at chest height, cuffs out of shot, so the camera never gives up his wrist.
+Until one does, the Omega stays a reasonable guess rather than a fact.

 Evidence